infobsmi/b33s/docs/tls/kubernetes/README.md

 ```

 Here the name of `volumeMount` should match the name of `volume` created previously.
 Also `mountPath` must be set to the path of
-the MinIO server's config sub-directory that is used to store certificates.
+the B33S server's config sub-directory that is used to store certificates.
 By default, the location is
 `/<user-running-minio>/.minio/certs`.

 *Tip*: In a standard Kubernetes configuration, this will be `/root/.minio/certs`.
 Kubernetes will mount the secrets volume read-only,
-so avoid setting `mountPath` to a path that MinIO server expects to write to.
+so avoid setting `mountPath` to a path that B33S server expects to write to.